Multirious/bevy_tween/README.md

 Flexible tweening plugin for Bevy.

 ## Feature gates
-- `"span_tween"`, tween player implementation by defining a tween in range of time.
+- `"span_tween"`, tweener implementation by defining a tween in range of time.
 Enabled by default.
 - `"bevy_asset"`, enable `"bevy/bevy_asset"`, add tweening systems for asset.
 Enabled by default.
 - `"bevy_render"`, enable `"bevy/bevy_render"`, add nothing just yet but required by the `"bevy_sprite"` feature.
 Enabled by default.
 - `"bevy_sprite"`, enable `"bevy/bevy_sprite"`, add some built-in interpolator related to sprite.
 Enabled by default.